The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 “No, I have not seen any data.
 It’s something that advocates are passionate about.

-“New Jersey is the only state w legalized market that doesn’t allow homegrow.
+“New Jersey is the only state with a legalized market that doesn’t allow homegrow.
 Would it be a logical economic thought to allow homegrow?”
 Singleton asked.

 “I can’t speak to that,” Brown said.